 • Sponge diluted vinegar onto the affected areas

-• Hand wash in luke warm water using our Oilskin/Wool Detergent or a pure soap.
+• Hand wash in lukewarm water using our Oilskin/Wool Detergent or a bar of pure soap.
 Do not soak your coat

 • Rinse off as much of the soap as you can and hang it out to dry using a strong coat hanger.
 Keep out of direct sunlight